Bereavement at Christmas

 If you’re struggling to cope after a bereavement this Christmas

-Any special occasion can become an especially difficult time of year after the death of a loved one.
-Christmas is often associated with memories that can be tricky to think about when you are struggling with a loss.
+Any special occasion can become a difficult time of year after the death of a loved one.
+Christmas is often associated with memories that can be hard to think about when you have lost someone important.

 Our My Life and Me website offers tips and support for managing your wellbeing this Christmas.